 - In fiscal year 2018 the School District began a one to one computer program.
 This program consists of giving our students either a tablet or laptop to be used during the school year.
 This program will better prepare our students for state mandatory testing on computers.
 An even greater benefit to our students will be better preparing them for their after graduation pursuits whether it is additional education at a college or entering the work force. - On March 1, 2016, the voters of Banks County authorized the continuance of a one percent sales tax to raise no more than \$19,000,000 or to be collected for 20 consecutive quarters, whichever comes first.
 In conjunction with the continuing of this one percent sales tax, the voters authorized the School District to issue general obligation bonds in the amount of \$15,000,000.
 The School District issued \$9,775,000 of the approved \$15,000,000 general obligation bonds.
-The proceeds from these bonds will be used for (i) adding to, renovating, improving, equipping and furnishing existing school buildings and facilities, transportation facilities, physical education/athletic fields and facilities, classrooms, agricultural facilities and other facilities, (ii) acquiring, constructing, equipping and furnishing land, new school buildings and facilities, (iii) acquiring technology equipment, computer hardware and software, safety and security equipment and other school equipment, (iv) acquiring school buses and other school vehicles, (v) acquiring textbooks and band instruments and (vi) acquiring any capital property necessary or desirable for the foregoing purposes, both real and personal.
+The proceeds from these bonds will be used for (i) adding to, renovating, improving, equipping and furnishing existing school buildings and facilities, transportation facilities, physical education/athletic fields and facilities, classrooms, agricultural facilities and other facilities, (ii) acquiring, constructing, equipping and furnishing land, new school buildings and facilities, (iii) acquiring technology equipment, computer hardware and software, safety and security equipment and other school equipment, (iv) acquiring school buses and other school vehicles, (v) acquiring textbooks and band instruments and (vi) acquiring any capital property necessary or desirable for the foregoing purposes both real and personal. - In December 2019, a strain of coronavirus (COVID-19) began to spread worldwide, resulting in a severe impact to the United States economy in March 2020.
+The spread of COVID-19 has had a negative impact on virtually all businesses and individuals which comprise the tax base of all levels of government.
+The extent of this impact is uncertain but is expected to have negative results on financial operations, however the impact cannot be reasonably estimated at this time.